BreuerLabs/DaredEVAL/README.md

+# MI-Eval: Rethinking Defense Application and Evaluation for Model Inversion

 ## Configuration with Hydra

 This project uses [Hydra](https://hydra.cc/) for managing configurations.
 The configuration files are located in the `configuration` directory.